clementou/animal-foods/README.md

 Social Web Application for 95-882 Enterprise Web Development.

 Uses a Gaussian Mixture Model to calculate recomendations for users based on interactions (likes, favorites) and item content (tags).
+Honestly not sure why I chose this model.

 Might change it to a hybrid system if I'm feeling frisky.